 Threats posed by Medical Waste

-The general public thinks “contagious” or “disease” when they hear the team “Medical waste” but it is worth remembering that risks from medical waste are both biological and nonbiological.
+The general public thinks "contagious" or "disease" when they hear the team medical waste but it is worth remembering that risks from medical waste are both biological and nonbiological Public fears can be addressed with an environmental impact assessment and similar documents.

 Pathogens in medical waste pose a disease risk, and if the disease is infectious, a potential public health problem.
 The reason we treat infectious waste before disposal is to substantially reduce (for all practical purposes eliminating it) risk of disease transmission.
 Diseases caused by improper disposal of waste include parasitic infection, lung infection, Bacterial Meningitis, HIV, Hepatitis B, Hepatitis C, fungal infections, and Bacteremia (bacteria in the bloodstream).